No: 74 / Family: Euphaeidae / Genus: Euphaea

 Habitat: Forested streams, usually found in sun spots (uplands & lowlands)

 On the brightest of days one species you will often encounter at forested streams is Euphaea masoni.
-It is very easy to indentify, as it is virtually black, including its wings.
+It is very easy to identify, as it is virtually black, including its wings.
+It is easily the most common species to be found at most waterfalls and rocky streams.
+That said, it is difficult to photograph as it is quite skittish.

 Another male in the hand ...